-The terms as set out above will run concurrent with relevant licence agreements between the parties.
-Please see licence agreement in relation to terms and conditions upon termination.
+The terms as set out above will run concurrently with relevant licence agreements between the parties.
+Please see the licence agreement in relation to terms and conditions upon termination.

-The terms as set out above will run concurrent with relevant licence agreements between the parties.
-Please see licence agreement in relation to terms and conditions in relation to confidentiality.
+The terms as set out above will run concurrently with relevant licence agreements between the parties.
+Please see the licence agreement in relation to terms and conditions in relation to confidentiality.

-The terms as set out above will run concurrent with relevant licence agreements between the parties.
-Please see licence agreement in relation to terms and conditions in relation to liability.
+The terms as set out above will run concurrently with relevant licence agreements between the parties.
+Please see the licence agreement in relation to terms and conditions in relation to liability.